Delta Leonis: Properties

 δ Leonis is a main-sequence star with a stellar classification of A4 V, meaning it is larger and hotter than the Sun.
 It is a fairly well-studied star, allowing relatively accurate measurements of its age and size.
 The radius of the star, as measured directly using an interferometer, is about 214% of the Sun's radius and it is emitting more than 15 times as much luminosity as the Sun.
 The energy is being emitted from the outer envelope with an effective temperature 8296 K, giving it the white hue characteristic of an A-type star.
-Having a larger mass than the Sun it will have a shorter lifespan, and in another 600 million years or so will swell into an orange or red giant star before decaying quietly into a white dwarf.
+Having a larger mass than the Sun it will have a shorter lifespan, and in another 600 million years or so will swell into an orange or red giant star before decaying quietly into a remnant white dwarf consisting of carbon and oxygen.

 This star is rotating rapidly, with a projected rotational velocity of 180 km s−1.
 The inclination of the axis of rotation to the line of sight from the Earth is estimated at 38.1°, which would mean the azimuthal velocity along the equator is about 280 km s−1.
 This rotation is producing an equatorial bulge, giving the star a pronounced oblate spheroidal shape.
 The polar radius is about 84% of the radius along the equator.

 Based upon the location and trajectory of this star through space, it may be a member of the Ursa Major Moving Group, a type of stellar kinematics group that share a common origin and motion through space.
 The age of this group is about 500 million years.